Cachamoe/Employee-Directory/README.md

 # Employee Directory
 ![]()
 ## Overview
-This is an application that allows users to
+This is an application that allows users to search for employees and sort them by name!

 Here is a link to the deployed webpage: []